-A payroll administrator must also be available to assist employees who experience problems with their pay or need to make a change, whether it’s a new address or adjusting their withholdings.
-The payroll administrator will also typically be in charge of educating employees about their pay and benefits and any changes to the process.
+Payroll administrators assist employees who experience problems with their pay or need to make a change, whether it’s a new address or an adjustment to their withholdings.
+They also educate staff about their salary and benefits and any updates to the payment process.

-Because payroll touches many parts of a business, the payroll administrator is usually expected to liaise closely with other departments, like HR or IT.
-In some cases, such as in the event of an audit, the payroll administrator may be required to work with federal, state or local authorities.
+Because payroll touches many parts of a business, payroll administrators are usually expected to liaise closely with other departments, like human resources (HR) or information technology (IT).
+In some cases, such as an audit, they may be required to work with federal, state or local authorities.